 Here we list out watch faces in a true-to-size format (assuming you are printing on 8.5” x 11” paper at 100% original size).

-In the template you will find watch face sizes at 50mm, 54mm, 56mm, and 60mm along with a few band sizes to give you an idea on different widths.
+In the template, you will find watch face sizes at 50mm, 54mm, 56mm, and 60mm, along with a few band sizes to give you an idea of different widths.

 You want to find a watch face that doesn’t pour over the edges of your wrist.
-Instead you will want to find one that rests comfortably in the center of where you would normally wear a watch.
+Instead, you will want to find one that rests comfortably in the center of where you normally wear a watch.